tyler-alway/KochavaMiniProject/README.md

 Useful resource for installing and getting NGINX working with PHP: https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-in-ubuntu-16-04

-Open the config.php file and replace `<Your Redis Port>` with your redis port and replace `<Your Redis Passowrd>` with your redis password
+Open the config.php file and make the following changes:
+- replace host line with the name of the host used
+- replace port with your port
+- replace password with your password

 Then move the PHP script and config to NGINX:
 `cp ingest.php /var/www/html/ingest.php`<br/>